taiwensaf/alisa-examples/README.md

   ** The *FlightGuidance" and *FlightGuidanceImplementation* projects support analysis of the embedded software system on its hardware platform. *FlightGuidance* consists of one tier of subsystems and supports resoruce budget analysis as well as end-to-edn flow analysis.
 It is defined as separate embedded software and hardware platform systems. *FlightGuidanceImplementation* defines a *SubsystemSpec* configuration with supplier specifications for subsystems to demonstrate fucntional integrity checks (domain data types, measurement units, mapping the ARINC429 protocol), a *BuildConfiguration* that elaborates subsystems to the task & communication level, and *IMA* configurations with various levels of software to hardware binding.
 * The *Alisa-IntegratorDemo* project contains requirement specifications in *ReqSpec*, verification plans in *Verify*, and assurance plans in *Alisa*.
 * The *Alisa-ADC-Sub1-Demo* project does the same for a supplier.
-* The *Alisa-Utils* projects contains examples of additional verification methods that are written in Jave/Xtend or resolute.

 **Note**: This project set depends on *AlisaPredefined*, i.e., you will have to check this project out as well.